MicrosoftDocs/win32/desktop-src/Wua_Sdk/iupdateendpointauthtoken-tokenreferenceattached.md

 ---
-Description: Gets the XML format of an attached reference to the token. ms.assetid: F4329A2E-61FD-40E0-9E24-87C9A4585E55
+description: Gets the XML format of an attached reference to the token. ms.assetid: F4329A2E-61FD-40E0-9E24-87C9A4585E55
 title: IUpdateEndpointAuthToken::TokenReferenceAttached method (UpdateEndpointAuth.h)
 ms.topic: reference